mj3b/cdfi-framework/docs/governance/cdcf-compliance/c2-human-accountability.md

 Does NOT own: Any deployment decision for any specific AI tool

-Accountability: Project Lead (Dr. Filip Ponulak); theological
+Accountability: Project Lead (Filip Ponulak, PhD); theological
                advisors; peer reviewers; any institution that
                cites the published methodology in a deployment decision